 Hospitals in the United States create about 25 pounds of medical waste per patient each day.
 Strict regulations are made to ensure proper medical waste disposal for safety reasons.
 Improper disposal puts people at risk of exposure to hazardous or infectious materials.

 Unregulated discarding medical waste is a bad practice.
-Keep reading to learn about why proper disposal is necessary, the risks, the types of waste, and removal. and control plans everyone in the healthcare industry should know.
+Keep reading to learn about why proper disposal is necessary, the risks, the types of waste, removal and control plans everyone in the healthcare industry should know.

 Related: How Sterilis Works

 Skip to section